Non-Commutative Geometry, Categories and Quantum Physics: Non-commutative Geometry (Objects).

-\begin{itemize} \item[$\looparrowright$] A.~Connes proved the previous theorem under the additional condition that $\As$ is already given as the algebra of smooth complex-valued functions over a differentiable manifold $M$, namely $\As = C^\infty(M;\CC)$, and conjectured~\cite[Theorem~6, Remark~(a)]{C10} the result for general commutative pre-\cs-algebras $\As$.

-A first proof of this last fact has been published by A.~Rennie~\cite{Re1}; some gaps were pointed out in the original argument, but they have been satisfactorily fixed~\cite{Re5}, and a different revised proof appears in~\cite{RV} (see also~\cite{RV2}) under some additional technical conditions. \end{itemize}
+\begin{itemize} \item[$\looparrowright$] A.~Connes first proved the previous theorem under the additional condition that $\As$ is already given as the algebra of smooth complex-valued functions over a differentiable manifold $M$, namely $\As = C^\infty(M;\CC)$, and conjectured~\cite[Theorem~6, Remark~(a)]{C10} \cite{C4} the result for general commutative pre-\cs-algebras $\As$.
+A tentative proof of this last fact has been published by A.~Rennie~\cite{Re1}; some gaps were pointed out in the original argument, a different revised, but still incorrect, proof appears in~\cite{RV} (see also~\cite{RV2}) under some additional technical conditions.
+Recently A.~Connes~\cite{C17} (see also~\cite{C12}) finally provided the missing steps in the proof of the result. \end{itemize}

-As a consequence, there exists a one-to-one correspondence between unitary equivalence classes of spectral triples and connected compact oriented Riemannian spin manifolds up to spin-preserving isometric diffeomorphisms.
+As a consequence, there exists a one-to-one correspondence between unitary equivalence classes of spectral triples and connected compact oriented Riemannian spin-manifolds up to spin-preserving isometric diffeomorphisms.

-Similar results are also available for spin$^c$ manifolds~\cite[Theorem~6, Remark~(e)]{C10}.
+Similar results are also available for spin$^c$-manifolds~\cite[Theorem~6, Remark~(e)]{C10}.